An Information-theoretic Security Analysis of Honeyword: Proof of Theorem

-\begin{proof}[Proof (toy)] Recall the definition of $\lambda_U(1)$.
+Here we give a toy proof of $\lambda_U(1)$ and leave the full proof of $\lambda_U(i), 1\le i \le U$ in the next section. \begin{proof}[Proof (toy)] Recall the definition of $\lambda_U(1)$.
 It is the expectation of the success-number of the strongest attacker before its first failure.
 Order all $w_i, 1\le i\le U$ into $W_1 \ge W_2 \ge \cdots \ge W_U$.
 In this case, the expectation of the success-number can be calculated as:

 Take expectation on both sides so we can get the expression of $\lambda_U(1)$:

 where $W_j$ is the $j$-th largest $w$ of all $U$ Users.